socratools/socradoc/README.md

 [socranop](https://github.com/socratools/socranop) is written in Python, uses a D-Bus service to provide a better user experience across tool invocations, and uses Gtk3 for the GUI.

-`scnp-cli` on the other hand could be helpful if you do not want to install the whole Python software stack just to change the mixer's audio routing to the USB device.
-However, the primary goal of `scnp-cli` is to demonstrate the accuracy of the information in the documentation, not to be a proper user interface.

 The `scnp-cli` utility